AI claim review vs compliance checks, vendor rankings, and procurement approval

 - No. Use the linked evidence and due-diligence guides to collect questions for your internal process.
 Approval, rejection, contract risk, and vendor suitability remain separate human decisions.

-- No. The site does not decide whether a company is fake, fraudulent, honest, or dishonest.
+- No. The site does not decide whether a company is good, bad, honest, or dishonest.
 It only reviews public AI claim wording for evidence needed, buyer questions, and wording boundaries.